fkosse/bootcamp_projects/Final Project/README.md

 ![backtester_demo_1](backtester_demo_1.gif)

 The tool currently supports a selection of instruments with a granularity of daily candles within a selectable time frame.
 It shows the total gain or loss of the strategy and compares this to a 'buy and hold' strategy.
-Both 'buy and hold' as well as the custom strategy's cumulative returns are shown in the graphs.
+Both 'buy and hold' (blue) as well as the custom strategy's cumulative returns (orange) are shown in ineractive graphs.

 ![backtester_demo_2](backtester_demo_2.gif)